Teaching children to read

 You can find more tips on helping dyslexic children in the classroom in this article.

-Slow processing and attention difficulties
+Slow processing and attention disorders

 Kids who struggle with slow processing can have difficulty with the decoding process and with holding all of the details of a text in memory long enough to make meaning.
 Reducing cognitive load by teaching sight words and providing as much time as a child needs to read a text, can help them develop strong literacy skills.